bvn-architecture/RevitBatchProcessor/README.md

 - Automated milestoning of Revit projects.
 - Automated housekeeping tasks (e.g. place elements on appropriate worksets)
 - Batch upgrading of Revit projects and family files.
+- Testing your own Revit API scripts and Revit addins against a variety of Revit models and families in an automated manner.
 - Essentially anything you can do to one Revit file with the Revit API or a Dynamo script, you can now do to many!

 ## Features